Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: CoRE: Our Proposed Method

 Therefore, we design a multi-agent debate framework in which multiple LLM agents engage in discussions and debates to derive a unified evaluation of the system's overall performance as inspired by~\citet{chan2023chateval}.

 Specifically, we heuristically define four representative agent roles, each emphasizing a distinct set of factors relevant to their expertise: Common User, Domain Expert, Linguist, and HCI Expert.
 The Common User prioritizes the system's performance in terms of Effectiveness, Coherence, and Recoverability.
 The Domain Expert focuses on Novelty, Diversity, and Groundness.
 The Linguist evaluates aspects such as Appropriateness, Naturalness, and Grammatical Correctness.
 Lastly, the HCI Expert examines Semantic Relevance, Explainability, and Proactiveness.
 For this classification, we provide the following rationale.

-Ordinary users prioritize the system's efficiency in meeting their needs, expecting relevant recommendations and coherent dialogues that align with their intentions, ensuring a smooth experience and enhancing satisfaction~\citep{nielsen2000designing, sundar2018interaction,zhou2015recovering}.
-Domain experts, particularly movie experts, expect the system to offer valuable, diverse insights and are more sensitive to the accuracy of the information due to their specialized knowledge.
-For linguists, their primary concern may be the linguistic quality of the system's responses, particularly its appropriateness, naturalness, and grammatical correctness, which directly overlaps with the previously defined Language Expression dimension.
-HCI experts, on the other hand, focus on semantic relevance, explainability, and proactivity, as these factors are crucial for creating user-centered systems and fostering a positive user experience.
+\textbf{Ordinary users} prioritize the system's efficiency in meeting their needs, expecting relevant recommendations and coherent dialogues that align with their intentions, ensuring a smooth experience and enhancing satisfaction~\citep{nielsen2000designing, sundar2018interaction,zhou2015recovering}.

+\textbf{Domain experts}, particularly movie experts, expect the system to offer valuable, diverse insights and are more sensitive to the accuracy of the information due to their specialized knowledge.
+The Justification for introducing the Domain Expert is as follows.
+A specific challenge in evaluating CRSs is verifying the Groundness (factual veracity) of the generated item descriptions and attribute details.
+Average users often lack the encyclopedic knowledge required to detect subtle factual errors or fabricated details about niche items.
+A domain expert (e.g., a film critic or bibliophile) acts as a necessary gatekeeper for content accuracy.
+Furthermore, beyond accuracy, domain experts are uniquely positioned to evaluate the \textit{Novelty} and \textit{Diversity} of recommendations.
+They can distinguish between generic, popularity-biased suggestions and high-quality, serendipitous discoveries from the \textit{long tail}, ensuring the system provides value beyond what users already know.